inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 ### Describe the vocabulary

-- Provide basic descriptions of your vocabulary using `dcterms:title` and `dcterms:description`, and use explicit language tags to denote the language, e.g.
+- Provide basic descriptions of your vocabulary using `dcterms:title` and `dcterms:description`, and use explicit language tags to denote the language, for example:

     ```turtle
     myvocab: a owl:Ontology ;